AdobeDocs/campaign-web.en/help/v8/workflows/activities/channels.md

 ---
 audience: end-user
 title: Use a delivery workflow activity
-description: Learn how to add a delivery workflow activity (Email, Push, SMS, Direct mail)
+description: Learn how to add a delivery workflow activity (Email, Push, SMS, WhatsApp, Direct mail)
 exl-id: 155b40e2-1aa2-4251-bbaa-7e16e36f649e
 ---
-# Email, SMS, Push, Direct mail activities {#channel}
+# Email, SMS, WhatsApp, Push, Direct mail activities {#channel}

-Adobe Campaign Web allows you to automate and execute marketing campaigns across email, SMS, direct mail, and push channels.
+Adobe Campaign Web allows you to automate and execute marketing campaigns across email, SMS, WhatsApp, direct mail, and push channels.
 You can combine channel activities into the workflow canvas to create cross-channel workflows that trigger actions based on customer behavior and data.

 For example, create a welcome email campaign that includes a series of messages across different channels, such as email, SMS, push, and direct mail.
 You can also send a follow-up email after a customer completes a purchase or send a personalized birthday message to a customer via SMS.